jenzhee/jenzhee/README.md

 ## Hi web surfer! 👋
-I'm Jen, a Computer Science & Cognitive Studies student at Vanderbilt University.
+I'm Jen, an undergraduate student at Vanderbilt University double majoring in Computer Science and Cognitive Studies, with a minor in Engineering Management.
 I'm passionate about solving human problems through thoughtful engineering and design.
 My past work spans from UX research in healthcare to computational modeling in aerospace.

 🔧 My tools:
-Python · Java · MATLAB · Figma · Framer · JavaScript/HTML/CSS ·
+Python · Java · MATLAB · Figma · Framer · JavaScript/HTML/CSS

 You can reach me at: [jenzhang240@gmail.com](mailto:jenzhang240@gmail.com).